 - reference_id: PMID:12186849

-supporting_text: "Immunostaining of the FLAG-tagged ABU-1\u2013expressing COS1\
+supporting_text: Immunostaining of the FLAG-tagged ABU-1–expressing COS1

-\ cells with anti-FLAG antibodies showed a diffuse reticular pattern that\
+cells with anti-FLAG antibodies showed a diffuse reticular pattern that

-\ colocalized with the ER marker ribophorin I"
+colocalized with the ER marker ribophorin I

 - reference_id: PMID:12186849

-supporting_text: "The fluorescence pattern of ABU-1\u2013GFP suggested that\
+supporting_text: The fluorescence pattern of ABU-1–GFP suggested that the

 - reference_id: PMID:12186849